 Traditional Brewing Method:

-• Drying: Parched leaves were placed on mats to dry in the sun, preserving flavor for brewing.
+• Drying: Parched leaves were placed on mats to dry in the sun, preserving flavor for brewing or storage.

-• Brewing: Dried Yaupon leaves and twigs were placed in hot water over an open fire and stirred, until frothy then poured through a strainer and served.
+• Brewing: Dried Yaupon leaves and twigs were crushed and placed in hot water over an open fire and stirred, until frothy then poured through a strainer and served.

 Alternate Methods: